 Prospect 1 of the Lati permit is the site of rapidly expanding artisanal workings on the northern part of the permit.
 The previously known site has recently expanded from 500 metres by 50 - 200 metres to 1200 metres by 50 - 500 metres by May 2011.
 A second new active artisanal site spans an area 500 metres long by 100 to 200 metres wide and lies 2.5 kilometres to the northwest of the previously known artisanal site.
 A third site, lying between the two known sites, was discovered during the soil sampling program.
 It has yet to be examined in detail.
 Artisanal miners are working over and extracting particulate gold from the top one to three metres of surface material over the majority of these sites.
 These sites lie along the sheared contacts of a north-northeast trending 1500 metre wide band of bimodal volcanics surrounded by felsic intrusives.
-Mineralized quartz veins are common through this area, ranging from thin stockworks to metrescale structures associated with regional scale shearing and fracturing mainly in mafic volcanic rocks.
+Mineralized quartz veins are common through this area, ranging from thin stockworks to metre-scale structures associated with regional scale shearing and fracturing mainly in mafic volcanic rocks.
 Indigo grab sampling within the expanding artisanal site has returned values up to 11 gpt Au.

 The 2011 soil survey was successful in identifying two substantial gold-in-soil anomalies - one 4.75km long by 100-750 metres wide and the second 1.5km long by 250-350 metres wide.
 These anomalies coincide with portions of the two previously reported artisanal sites.
 Rock quartz float sampling, also within the grid, returned values ranging from background to 12.65 ppm Au (12.65 gpt).
 The Company commenced a 5,000 metre reverse circulation drill program in December 2011 to test the soil anomalies and artisanal sites.
-The drilling was completed in mid February 2012 with 50 RC holes totaling 6,500 metres.
-The entire drill program was a first pass prospecting effort, with 12 broad spaced drill transects (200m -1km apart) exploring a collective
+The drilling was completed in mid February 2012.
+Assay results are pending.